How Textiles and Over-Consumption Impact Health and Water

 Plastics and chemicals in Clothing

 Plastics have become incorporated into our clothing.
 These materials are made from petrochemicals, which can include phthalates and bisphenols.
 New research shows when we sweat the chemicals leach from the plastic clothing through our skin into our body.
-These chemicals add up and stay inside our body, resulting in health effects.
-A study contained in the following article (https://www.theguardian.com/wellness/2023/nov/02/workout-clothes-sweat-chemicals-cancer) by the guardian points to 25 flame retardants in breast milk of 50 US mothers.
+These chemicals accumulate in our bodies, resulting in various health effects.
+A study contained in the following article (https://www.theguardian.com/wellness/2023/nov/02/workout-clothes-sweat-chemicals-cancer) by the guardian points to 25 flame retardants in breast milk of 50 U.S. mothers.
 This is potentially contributing to the increasing rates of cancer, gastrointestinal, endocrine and breast cancers that continue to increase.

-Notice how much spandex pants and clothing has been marketed to children the last 5-10 years.
+Notice how many spandex pants and other clothing items have been marketed to children the last 5-10 years.
 So many school aged children are wearing them.
 How many people around you do you see wearing these yoga-like pants that are made from plastic?

 I purchased bamboo for my sons thinking it was a good natural alternative.
-Then when my son began having a rash.
-I looked further into the bamboo and realized even though it is advertised as bamboo only.
-The tag shows that it also is made from viscose.
+Then, when my son began having a rash, I looked further into the bamboo and realized even though it is advertised as bamboo only, the tag shows that it also is made from viscose.
 Viscose made from bamboo is a type of regenerated cellulose fiber.
 It's not naturally "bamboo fabric" in its original form but processed from bamboo pulp through a chemical process.
-The viscose processes uses toxic chemicals that can harm workers and the environment if not properly contained.
+The viscose process uses toxic chemicals that can harm workers and the environment if not properly contained.
 Even though I had washed the fabric, the chemicals in it still caused a rash on my son.

 Plastics leaching into our Water

-This documentary named "How one Company Secretly Poisoned the Planet" explains the issue.
+This documentary named "How one Company Secretly Poisoned the Planet" explains the issue we face today.

 Taking Your Power Back

-What can you do to prevent these toxins from affecting your family, a lot!
+What can you do to prevent these toxins from affecting your family? a lot!
 When it comes to clothing, try to buy organic cotton or natural fibers (linen, hemp, silk, wool, cashmere etc.) as much as possible.
 Make sure to wash the clothing before wearing them.
-Try to avoid any clothes made from plastics eg., polyester, nylon, acrylic, spandex/elastane, polypropylene, or Acetate.
-It's much better to spend more for fewer higher quality items, than to spend less for many lower qualitiy clothes that will need to be replaced after a few months.
+Try to avoid any clothes made from plastics eg., polyester, nylon, acrylic, spandex/elastane, polypropylene, or acetate.
+It's much better to spend more for fewer higher quality items, than to spend less for many lower quality clothes that will need to be replaced after a few months.
 This hurts our planet and our oceans.

-Understanding the issue at hand, allows you to consciously make wise choices for yourself and your family's health, which all affects your energy.
+Understanding the issue at hand allows you to make conscious, wise choices for yourself and your family's health, which all affects your energy.
 All of this isn't just affecting us, but also our planet.
 We are all ultimately one.
 The chemicals are leaching into the soil and hurting the planet.
-Plastic products are accumulating due how easy it is today to purchase products at a click of a button.
-They are overflowing into the ocean in 3rd world countries.
+Plastic products are accumulating because it is so easy today to purchase them at the click of a button.
+They are overflowing into the ocean in third-world countries.
 In 2050, the planet could become uninhabitable if we don't change our consumption behavior.

 It has become obvious the corporations have no intention of looking after us or the planet.
 It is up to us.

-In the end, building a community through the Soul Path is not just about creating connections.
+In the end, building a community is not just about creating connections.
 It is about nurturing a space where everyone can thrive.
 Let us embrace this journey together and celebrate the beauty of our shared experiences.